Skip to content

 2. The direct write-off method

-Another is the direct write-off method where you make a debit journal entry under bad debt expense and a corresponding credit entry under accounts receivable.
+The direct write-off method is simpler and more reactive.
+Instead of estimating future bad debts, you wait until a specific invoice is confirmed uncollectible and then record the expense at that point.
+You make a debit journal entry under bad debt expense and a corresponding credit entry under accounts receivable.
 (If your company has a full-time accountant, they'll likely already have their own way of highlighting doubtful accounts and handling bad debts.)

 Power up your net terms in 9 steps

-Publicly traded companies that follow the Generally Accepted Accounting Principles (GAAP) and are regulated by the SEC use the direct write-off method.
+Publicly traded companies that follow the Generally Accepted Accounting Principles (GAAP) and are regulated by the SEC use the allowance method for financial reporting.
+However, for tax purposes, they still use the direct write-off method.
 Once the debt has been determined uncollectible, it goes directly from AR to an expense.
 There is no intermediate account reflected in the financial statements.

 If you don't want the debt in AR but still need a way to track it, so it isn't totally written off, you may want to create a separate AR account for each collection.
 This way, the primary AR balance can run reports without bad debts affecting it, but you can still track each collection account.
 Basically, this is using a sub-ledger for tracking.